Confidential draft IRS memo says tax returns must be given to Congress unless president invokes executive privilege

 The administration has resisted a range of House inquiries, although a federal judge on Monday ruled the president’s accounting firm must turn over his financial records to Congress.

-“The decision has been made,” this official said, speaking on the condition of anonymity to discuss private conversations.
+“The decision has been made,” this official said, who spoke on the condition of anonymity to discuss private conversations.
 “Now it’s up to us to try to justify it.”

 Trump has told advisers he will battle the issue to the Supreme Court, according to people familiar with the matter.
-Trump recently has argued that the tax returns were an issue in the 2016 election, but he won anyway — so they should no longer be an issue.
+Trump recently has argued that the tax returns were an issue in the 2016 election but that because he won they should no longer be of concern.

 Last week, Mnuchin told a Senate panel that Treasury Department lawyers held an early discussion about disclosing the tax returns long before Democrats officially demanded the documents in April.
 He did not reveal details of that deliberation or say what, if any, legal memos he had reviewed.